-UL 268 Edition 7 guidelines that went into effect on May 1, 2020, were designed to improve detection capabilities and limit false alarms.
-Poor wiring, aged components, and sensors that have failed or aged out can trigger false alarms that result in steep penalties and slower response times.
+UL 268 Edition 7 guidelines, that went into effect on May 1, 2020, were designed to improve detection capabilities and limit false alarms.
+Poor wiring, aged components, and sensors that have failed or aged out can trigger false alarms.
+This can result in steep penalties and slower response times.

-Older technology can also be dangerous because it can give you a sense of security that doesn’t match the system’s capabilities.
+Older technology can also be dangerous.
+They can give you a sense of security that doesn’t match the system’s capabilities.
 Technology evolves rapidly, resulting in capabilities that systems a decade old (or older) cannot match, resulting in faster and more accurate detection, as well as faster response times.

 Speaking of evolution, it’s worth remembering that there are technologies that exist now that were the stuff of science fiction not long ago.
 Video fire detection, for instance, provides excellent coverage of loading docks, warehouses, and even outdoor areas where a traditional system would prove impractical.
 And environmental monitoring can work in tandem with fire detection to spot power surges, mechanical failure, and other issues that could lead to a fire so you’re not just detecting but also preventing.

 Fire and smoke detection is getting smarter.
-These systems now offer options for remote monitoring and smartphone integration so you can take a hand in your property’s safety.
+These systems now offer options for remote monitoring and smartphone integration.
+This way, you can take a hand in your property’s safety.
 We’re all for that, but we would caution against a system that only offers that kind of monitoring.
-Fire alarm monitoring from our UL-listed monitoring center relies on a proprietary communications network with excellent reliability, so a quick response is always close at hand.
+Fire alarm monitoring from our UL-listed monitoring center relies on a proprietary communications network with excellent reliability.
+So, a quick response is always close at hand.

 Fire Alarm Installation: Our Process